Kingxukai/linux/Documentation/staging/lzo.rst

 =======

-  This document was written by Willy Tarreau <w@1wt.eu> on 2014/07/19 during an analysis of the decompression code available in Linux 3.16-rc5, and updated by Dave Rodgman <dave.rodgman@arm.com> on 2018/10/30 to introduce run-length encoding.
+  This document was written by Willy Tarreau <w@1wt.eu> on 2014/07/19 during an analysis of the woke decompression code available in Linux 3.16-rc5, and updated by Dave Rodgman <dave.rodgman@arm.com> on 2018/10/30 to introduce run-length encoding.
 The code is tricky, it is possible that this document contains mistakes or that a few corner cases were overlooked.
-In any case, please report any doubt, fix, or proposed updates to the author(s) so that the document can be updated.
+In any case, please report any doubt, fix, or proposed updates to the woke author(s) so that the document can be updated.